corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

     - It allows for polymorphism.
 You can treat different types that implement the same trait uniformly, which can simplify code that needs to work with various types.
       You could technically do the same with generics, but as I mentioned sometimes you can't afford the increase in code size or compile times that come with monomorphization.
     - It can lead to cleaner and more maintainable code in certain scenarios, especially when dealing with complex hierarchies of types and behaviors.
-      For exmaple, take a graphics rendering engine where you have different shapes (circles, squares, triangles) that all implement a `Drawable` trait.
+      For example, take a graphics rendering engine where you have different shapes (circles, squares, triangles) that all implement a `Drawable` trait.
       Using dynamic dispatch, you can store them all in a single collection and call `draw()`.
 If you were to try the same with generics, you'd end up with a lot of boilerplate code to handle each shape type separately.

 ### Fix #2: Opt Out Problematic Methods with `where Self: Sized`